koyo-nic/grass-course-veroa/exercises/01_getting_familiar/PITCHME.md

 > - Change color of areas
 > - Display only boundaries with a different color
 > - Show only cat 1-40
-> - Build an SQL SELECTION query with 2 conditions
+> - Build an SQL SELECTION query with at least 2 conditions

 ---